nabiladem/git-fit/README.md

 # git fit

 As a GitHub user, perhaps you have tried to change your GitHub avatar and realized there is a 1MB limit for images you can upload.
-Git Fit's purpose is to provide a tool in your command line interface (CLI) to compress your avatar while maintaining high quality output.
+Git Fit's purpose is to provide a tool in your command line (CLI) to compress your avatar while maintaining high quality output.

 > NOTE!
 > GitHub does not allow updating avatars through the GitHub API.
 GitHub avatars are generated and hosted from Gravatar (https://gravatar.com).
 The only other option is to use Gravatar's API endpoint to upload new avatar images (https://api.gravatar.com/v3/me/avatars).